icinganalysis/icinganalysis.github.io/content/ads4.md

-An aluminum-skinned airfoil would tend to accumulate rime and intermediate glaze-rime ice at slightly higher temperatures than shown, because of the conduction of heat away from the area of high water catch (arid release of heat of fusion).
+An aluminum-skinned airfoil would tend to accumulate rime and intermediate glaze-rime ice at slightly higher temperatures than shown, because of the conduction of heat away from the area of high water catch (and release of heat of fusion).
 The plots of Figures 2-33
 through 2-35 can be used as a guide in determining the probable type of ice formed for various flight and icing conditions.